-This Statement of Environmental Effects accompanies a Development Application lodged on behalf of NEACON in relation to land known as 106 Springfield Drive, Lochinvar (Lot 249 DP1271229).
-The proposal is for a multi dwelling housing development consisting of four 2 bedroom single storey dwellings.
+This Statement of Environmental Effects accompanies a Development Application lodged on behalf of Property Profits in relation to land known as 36 Cumberland Street East Maitland (Lot1 DP 500931).
+The proposal is for a multi dwelling development consisting of the demolition of the existing dwelling, retaining walls and vegetation, and the construction of 3 single storey dwellings, retaining walls and a 1 into 3 lot Torrens Title subdivision.

-This statement describes the subject site and the surrounding area, together with the relevant planning controls and policies relating to the site and type of development as set out in Section 4.15 of the Environmental Planning and Assessment act 1979.
+This statement describes the subject site and the surrounding area, together with the relevant planning controls and policies relating to the site and type of development as set out in Section 79C (1) of the Environmental Planning and Assessment act 1979.
 As a result of this assessment, it is considered that the development of the site in the manner proposed is acceptable and is worthy of the support of Council.